 in astrophysics, 1968, probably with awareness of Black Hole of Calcutta, incident of June 19, 1756, in which 146 British POWs taken by the Nawab of Bengal after the capture of Ft.
 William, Calcutta, were held overnight in punishment cell of the barracks (meant to hold 4 people) and all but 23 perished.

-Our Living Language : When a very massive star ends its life in a supernova explosion, the remaining matter collapses in upon itself.
+A Closer Look: When a very massive star ends its life in a supernova explosion, the remaining matter collapses in upon itself.
 If there is enough mass in this collapsed star, it becomes a black hole.
 A black hole is so dense that its gravitational forces are strong enough to prevent anything that comes close enough to the region known as the event horizon from escaping.
 Even light cannot escape, since the escape velocity (the velocity needed for an object to escape some larger object's gravitational field) necessary to escape a black hole is greater than the speed of light.
 Black holes are extremely dense: for the Sun, which has a diameter of about 1,390,000 kilometers (862,000 miles), to be as dense as a black hole, its entire mass would have to be squeezed down to a ball fewer than 3 kilometers (5 miles) across.
 Some theorists postulate that the material in a black hole may be compressed to a single point of infinite density called a singularity.
 Because astronomers cannot directly observe a black hole, they infer its existence from the effects of its gravitational pull.
 For example, when a black hole results from the collapse of one star in a binary star system, it attracts material from the remaining star.
 This material forms an accretion disk, which compresses and heats up until it emits detectable x-rays.
 Black holes are thought to reside in the centers of many galaxies, including our own Milky Way.